Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Results

 \paragraph{Superconducting qubit refrigerator.} We now consider a refrigerator based on an experimentally realistic system, i.e. a superconducting qubit coupled to two resonant circuits which behave as heat baths \cite{karimi2016}.
 As opposed to the previous setup, here coherence between the instantaneous eigenstates is generated while driving the system, since $[\hat{H}(u_1), \hat{H}(u_2)]\neq 0$ for $u_1\neq u_2$.
 This quantum effect was found to deter the power of this specific setup \cite{karimi2016,pekola2019,funo2019} and of arbitrary systems in linear response and for small driving amplitudes \cite{brandner2017}.

 As shown in Refs.~\cite{karimi2016,pekola2019,funo2019}, the system Hamiltonian is given by

 where $E_0$ is a fixed energy scale, $\Delta$ characterizes the minimum gap of the system, and $u(t)$ is our control parameter.
 In this setup the coupling to the bath is fixed, and cannot be controlled.
 However, the qubit is resonantly coupled to the baths at different energies.
-Indeed, as in Ref.~\cite{funo2019}, we choose system parameters such that the C (H) bath is in resonance with the qubit when $u=0$ ($u=1/2$).
-The coupling strength to the baths is determined by two parameters $g_\alpha$ (see Methods for details).
+The $u$-dependent coupling strength to the C (H) bath is described by the function $\gamma^{(\text{C})}_u$ ($\gamma^{(\text{H})}_u$) that, as in Ref.~\cite{funo2019}, is peaked at $u=0$ ($u=1/2$) with a resonance width determined by the quality factor $Q_\text{C}$ ($Q_\text{H}$) (see Methods for details).

-Fig.~\ref{fig:qubit_fridge} reports the results in the same style as in Fig.~\ref{fig:qubit_engine}, with the exception that all actions are black since there is no discrete choice to make.
+Panels (a), (b) and (c) of Fig.~\ref{fig:qubit_fridge} report the results in the same style as in Fig.~\ref{fig:qubit_engine}, with the exception that all actions are black since there is no discrete choice to make, while Fig.~\ref{fig:qubit_fridge}d shows the coupling strength $\gamma^{(\text{C})}_u$ (blue curve) and $\gamma^{(\text{H})}_u$ (red curve) as a function of $u$ (on the y-axis).
 The parameters were chosen as in Fig.~7 of Ref.~\cite{funo2019}.
 As previously, the agent begins with random actions in the first steps, and the corresponding running average cooling power $\langle P_{[\mathrm{R}]}\rangle_\gamma$ is slightly negative, indicating that we are dissipating heat into the cold bath.
 As the agent gains experience, $\langle P_{[\mathrm{R}]} \rangle_\gamma$ increases until it saturates to a final positive value obtained with the cycle shown in Fig. \ref{fig:qubit_fridge}c (thick lines).